 Tommy Lee Royce is evil and without remorse.
 That’s pretty plain.
 But what about Kevin?
 Kevin with his sick wife and two little girls in their normal looking house.
 Kevin with his normal job.
 Kevin who dreamed up the kidnapping scheme that put Ann in that basement.
 Is a sneaky little snake like Kevin equally as evil as Tommy?
 Kevin is only in it for the money, while Tommy likes the raping and the killing.
 Does that make a difference?

-The whole town of Happy Valley is infected with the good vs. evil problem.
-This little town with its ironic name is emblematic of so many problems that exist in the world today.
+The whole area called Happy Valley is infected with the good vs. evil problem.
+This valley with its ironic name is emblematic of so many problems that exist in the world today.

 There are so few people like Catherine who have the moral courage to resist and fight back.
 And look where it’s gotten her – she’s unconscious in the middle of the street all beat to shit.